CurtisColwell/StrainViz/README.md

 ```

 5. In VMD, open the "Tk Console" found under "Extensions", navigate to the
-output/molecule-name/ folder, and visualize the strain using the following command:
+output/molecule-name/ folder, and visualize the strain using the following command
+while replacing "example.tcl" for the .tcl file you would like to visualize:
 ```
 source example.tcl
 ```

-## Additional Information